olebole/irafdoc/doc/onedspec.specwcs.rst

   Figure 2 shows the WCS keywords for a three dimensional image where each line is an independent spectrum or associated data but where all spectra have the same linear dispersion.
-This type of coordinate system has the system name <tt>"equispec"</tt>.
+This type of coordinate system has the system name <span style="font-family: monospace;">"equispec"</span>.
 The ancillary information about each aperture is found in the APNUM keywords.
 These give the aperture number, beam number, and extraction limits.
 In this example the LTM/LTV keywords have their default values; i.e. the logical and physical coordinates are the same.